This post may contain affiliate links. See my disclosure policy.

 How To Freeze Fresh Herbs

-Ways To Use Frozen Herb Cubes:
+Ways To Use Frozen Herb Cubes

-The olive oil herb cubes can be melted and used when sauteing or in salad dressings.
-The broth herb cubes can be popped frozen into stews, soups, pasta sauces or anything that could use a little flavor kick.
+• Broth Herb Cubes: They can be popped frozen into stews, soups, pasta sauces or anything that could use a little flavor kick.

 How To Dry Fresh Herbs